 Who Burns in Chester?

-The Reworld Incinerator, formally Covanta and also known as Delaware Valley Resource Recovery Facility, is the largest trash incinerator in the United States.
-It handles over 1.2 million tons of garbage per year and processes over 3,500 tons of waste per day.
-Built by Westinghouse in 1991 and operated by Covanta since 1997, this trash incinerator is the biggest polluter in Chester and one of the main polluters in Delaware County.
-Covanta/Reworld operates 36 total incinerators nationally.
-Their incinerator in Chester has the least pollution controls when compared to trash incinerators nationally, despite being the largest.
+The incinerator burns over 1.2 million tons of garbage per year, processing up to 3,500 tons of waste per day 1.
+Built by Westinghouse in 1991 and operated by Covanta since 1997, this trash incinerator is the biggest polluter in Chester and the biggest polluter in Delaware County.
+Chester has become the dumping ground for the region and CRCQL is working to change that!

-Over a century of systemic racism and political corruption has transformed the historic waterfront city on the Delaware River into a toxic regional waste hub and is recorded as one of the WORST CASES OF ENVIRONMENTAL RACISM IN THE COUNTRY.
+Over a century of systemic racism and political corruption has transformed the historic waterfront city on the Delaware River into a toxic regional waste hub and is referred to as one of the worst cases of environmental racism in the United States.

-How Does Incineration Pollute Chester?
+How Does Incineration Pollute?

 Air pollution from these sources are linked with respiratory illnesses like asthma, and puts individuals at higher risk for diseases, including cancer, heart disease, stroke, diabetes, and others.
 It also makes viruses like Covid-19 more dangerous.
 Children in Chester have asthma rates 5x the national average.
 (2010 census data from The Asthma Program, PA Dept. of Health- Data provided by Pennsylvania Health Care Cost Containment Council).